 Registered disability savings plan (RDSP)

 This amount is now excluded until the sums can be cashed in without a penalty.
-Furthermore, if the sums are converted to a life annuity, an exclusion applies up to the maximum amount of $950 per month.
+Furthermore, if the sums are converted to a lifetime payment, an exclusion applies up to the maximum amount of $950 per month.